vishwanathvivek/Laptop-store-/README.md

 # Laptop-store-
-It is a website where the laptop are used to buy and add those to the cart I have used both frontend and backend for the web development it's a full stack web development project
+It is a website where the laptop are used to buy and add those to the cart I have used both frontend and backend for the web development it's a full stack web development project.
+i have used html ,css,java script, and mongodb as back end